The Wild Bunch: Plot

-Sykes is wounded by Thornton's posse while securing spare horses.
-Dutch criticizes Thornton for working with the railroad, but Pike says Thornton "gave his word" to the railroad and must see it through.
-Dutch angrily declares, "That ain't what counts, it's who you give it to."
-Pike and the gang bury most of the gold and return to Agua Verde, where the townspeople and soldiers are drunkenly celebrating the weapons sale and Mapache is dragging Angel through town on a rope tied to the back of his car.
-Mapache refuses to sell Angel back to the gang, and after a period of reflection while visiting a brothel, Pike and the others arm themselves to rescue their friend by force.
+Sykes is wounded by Thornton's posse while securing more horses, forcing Pike to leave him behind.
+Dutch curses Thornton for working with the railroad, but Pike is more understanding, having abandoned Thornton to be arrested in the first place.
+The gang buries most of the gold and returns to Agua Verde, where the army is drunkenly celebrating the weapons acquisition.
+Mapache refuses to 'sell' Angel, who is being dragged through town by Mapache's red roadster, but invites the gang to join the celebration.
+After a night of reflection in an Agua Verde brothel, Pike and the others arm themselves to rescue their friend.